deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 With Fargate there are two capacity provider types: Fargate and Fargate Spot.

-Fargate is the standard which gives you on-demand access to containerized computer.
+Fargate is the standard which gives you on-demand access to containerized compute.

 Fargate Spot is simililar to Fargate, but cheaper (advertised as up to 70% discounted) and can be interrupted by AWS to take the capacity back.
 The reason for this is because AWS operates at a massive scale and lots of times there are instances available that will run and cost AWS money regardless.
 In order to make money off of this extra capacity, AWS offers this extra capacity as Spot instances at a discounted rate.
 Because AWS might need this capacity back as demand rises, they reserve the right to give you a two minute warning before shutting down your instance to put it back into the regular Fargate on-demand pool.

-[The launch blog post](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/) has a pretty good overview and explaination for an official description.
+[The launch blog post](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/) has an excellent overview for an AWS official description.

-So launching a Fargate Spot instance involves 1. launching it and 2. setting up your application to handle a graceful shutdown given a two minute warning from AWS.
+Launching a Fargate Spot instance involves 1. launching it and 2. setting up the container to handle a graceful shutdown given a two minute warning from AWS.

 ### Launching the Instance

-In the example code, we're using the [`ApplicationLoadBalancedFargateService`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html) CDK construct.
+The example code uses the [`ApplicationLoadBalancedFargateService`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html) CDK construct.

 You can specify one or multiple capacity providers with the `capacityProviderStrategies` property with weights.
-The higher the weight the more often that launch type will be utilized.
+The higher the weight, the more often that launch type will be utilized.

-In the example code, I've set it up to prefer Spot, but it also has a regular Fargate launch type as a back up in case there is not Spot availability.
+The example code sets things up to prefer Spot, but to use a regular Fargate launch type in case there is no Spot availability.

 ```typescript
 capacityProviderStrategies: [